TNO98/medicare-frontend/README.md

 ![App Logo](logo.png)

 Welcome to Medicare, an Angular-based medicine ecommerce app!
 Medicare is designed to provide a seamless and user-friendly experience for customers to browse and purchase medicine online.
 Leveraging the power of Angular and other cutting-edge technologies, Medicare offers a robust and efficient ecommerce solution.
-To access the live version of the app, visit: [Medicare Live Demo](http://15.207.29.70/)
+- To access the live version of the app, visit: [Medicare Live Demo](http://15.207.29.70/)
+- To access the admin panel use the following credentials : email : malay@gmail.com password : abc123

 ## Features